cogwirrel/pi-nav/README.md

 # PI NAV
-## Navigation for Raspberry PI using USB GPS dongle
+Navigation for Raspberry PI using USB GPS dongle

-### Setup
+## Setup
 I don't know if this'll work for you, but I had to run the following to get data from my gps dongle.

+### Setting up the Pi to read GPS from a dongle

-This should be a one-time thing...
+This should all only need to be done once.

+__Plug in your dongle__

 __Install gps stuff__
 ```